Louisville Truck Accident Lawyer

 The Federal Motor Carrier Safety Administration (FMCSA) holds violators of the rules and regulations accountable for causing collisions with others.
 Under federal regulations, all truck drivers and trucking companies must follow hours of service (HOS) rules.

-Under the law, the trucker must:
+Under the law, the truck drivers must:

 - Ensure that their driving status is monitored by using HOS logs